A Quantum Bayes' Rule and Related Inference: Introduction

 \section{Introduction}

+Bayesian inference was born in the 1920s and reached its heyday in the 1950s, and is now widely used in science and engineering.
 In the past century, quantum physics has flourished and merged with many fields.
 About fifty years ago, an interdisciplinary field called quantum statistics was born \cite{bib1,bib2}.
-There are many studies in this field that applies Bayesian statistical methods to quantum physics, see \cite{bib3,bib4,bib5,bib6,bib7,bib8}.
-At the heart of Bayesian statistics is the Bayes rule, which states how the prior distribution updates under the observations.
-The Bayes rule is undoubtedly classical - it is one of the significant results of conditional probability.
-Despite the fact that quantum systems cannot be sufficiently described by classical probability, there are some similarities between the Bayes Rule and the quantum state reduction \cite{bib11}.
-Thus we wonder whether there is a quantum analogue of Bayesian statistics.
-To the best of our knowledge, although there have been a few attempts to quantize the Bayes rule \cite{bib9,bib10,bib11,bib12,bib13,bib14,bib15}, no study has yet addressed a quantum analogue of Bayesian statistics.
-We will next briefly review these literature.
+In this field there are many studies in which Bayesian analysis are applied to quantum physics, as shown in \cite{bib3,bib4,bib5,bib6,bib7,bib8}.
+What is at the heart of Bayesian analysis is Bayes' rule, which elaborates how a prior distribution updates under observations.
+Intuitively, the update of a prior distribution according to Bayes' rule is quite similar to the update of a quantum state according to a specific measurement.
+We will see that the former is a special case of the latter.
+To understand this, first we have to embed a probability space into a complex Hilbert space.
+A probability space is a triad $(X,\mathscr{A},{\rm P})$ where $(X,\mathscr{A})$ is a measurable space and ${\rm P}$ a probability measures on $(X,\mathscr{A})$.
+For simplicity, here we consider a probability space with finite samples.